TheSeaweedMonster/SeraphAsm/README.md

 # Release Notes

-Currently, compilation for x86 and x64 assembly is finished.<br>
+Compilation for x86 and x64 assembly is finished!<br>
-However x64 may need some further refinement and testing.<br>
+x64 may need some further testing (mainly for rex-encoding).<br>

-SeraphOld.cpp has everything functional for x86.<br>
-Seraph.cpp is where I've rewritten some of the core in leu of x64, but it needs more testing.<br>
-Use the one that's more suitable for you, for the time being<br>

-Please report any problems or incorrect output.<br>
+Please report any incorrect output or other problems so I can make improvements.<br>
-It's highly appreciated and it allows me to make improvements.<br>
+Input is highly appreciated, and also reasonable, non-negative criticism :).<br>

 # Pros/Cons